 While the FLSA establishes a “national floor” under which wage protections cannot drop, individual states may enact greater protections under their own laws.
 The PA Supreme Court Opinion notes that the PMWA, despite being mostly modeled by the FLSA, is silent about whether the fluctuating work week method is permissible.
 The PA Supreme Court chose to view this silence as an intent to reject the .5 multiplier utilized under the fluctuating work week method in favor of a 1.5 multiplier.
 Thus, the Court rejected GNC’s use of the .5 multiplier for purposes of overtime pay calculation, affirming an earlier decision by the Pennsylvania Superior Court.

 If you are concerned that your overtime compensation is being calculated improperly, please contact us for a private consultation.

 Posted by Taylor Gillan.
-Taylor is an associate with Feinstein Doyle Payne & Kravec, LLC, whose practice areas include labor and employment, education, and class action cases.
-She represents clients in individual employment law matters, including claims related to the Family Medical Leave Act (FMLA) and federal employment discrimination statutes.
+Taylor was an associate with Feinstein Doyle Payne & Kravec, LLC, whose practice areas included labor and employment, education, and class action cases.
+She represented clients in individual employment law matters, including claims related to the Family Medical Leave Act (FMLA) and federal employment discrimination statutes.